b-aragu/alx-low_level_programming/0x1A-hash_tables/README.md

    - Find the key in the hash table using the retrieval process.
    - If found, remove the key-value pair from the linked list or mark it as deleted in open addressing.

+## Load Factor
+- The load factor is a measure of how full a hash table is.
+It is the ratio of the number of elements stored in the hash table to the total number of slots or buckets in the table.
+The load factor helps determine the efficiency and performance of a hash table.

+- A higher load factor indicates a more densely populated hash table.
+- A lower load factor indicates a less full hash table.
+- The load factor can be used to decide when to resize the hash table to maintain good performance.

+##hashtables notes
 - A hashtable is a data structure used to store info with 2 major components:
 1. Key
 2. Value